 Look at the usage graphs below from Octopus Energy.
 The pattern is striking: a distinct “U-shape” where grid consumption drops to near-zero during the sunnier months (April to September).

 In both 2024 and 2025, grid usage plummeted in late spring and summer.
 During these months, the solar array covers almost all household needs, plus charging the battery for evening use.
-The only significant grid draw is in deep winter (November-February) when solar generation is naturally lower—though even then, the battery allows charging at cheap off-peak rates to offset expensive peak usage.
+The only meaningful grid draw is in deep winter (November-February) when solar generation is naturally lower.
+Even then, the battery allows charging at cheap off-peak rates to offset expensive peak usage.

 Green Mortgages & EPC Ratings: The Property Value Angle